Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 You may be wondering, why in the hell would I want to breathe out into the pipe through my mouth, that doesn't make any sense.
 I want oxygen, you told me so in the bilateral breathing article, don't I?

 Yes, you are correct, however, like anything in training, we always strive to improve something about what we do, be it perfecting your technique, strengthening your kick or improving your lung performance.
-And this is where the swimmer's snorkel also comes into place.
+And this is where the swimmer's snorkel also comes into play.

 Since you inhale and exhale through your mouth into one single plastic pipe, the air that you subsequently inhale has less oxygen and more carbon dioxide than normal fresh air.
 This, in turn, makes it over time a bit more difficult to breathe and you need to really focus on properly purging the air out as well as your stroke technique.